Who Is Dental Holiday?

 1. Treatment.
 We may use your health information to provide you with dental treatment or services, such as dental implants or examining your teeth or performing cosmetic dental procedures.
 We may disclose health information about you to dental specialists, physicians, or other healthcare professionals involved in your care.

 2. Payment.
-We may use and disclose your health information to obtain payment.
+We may use and disclose your health information to obtain payment for treatment(s) that has been completed in our dental clinic.

 3. Health Care Operations.
-We may use and disclose health information about you in connection with health care operations necessary to run our practice, including review of our treatment and services, training, evaluating the performance of our staff and health care professionals, quality assurance, financial or billing audits, legal matters, and business planning and development.
+We may use and disclose health information about you in connection with health care operations necessary to run our dental practice, including a review of our dental treatment and dental services, training, evaluating the performance of our medical staff and health care professionals, quality assurance, financial or billing audits, legal matters, and business planning and development.

 4. Appointment Reminders.
 We may use or disclose your health information when contacting you to remind you of a dental appointment.
 We may contact you by using a postcard, letter, phone call, social media, video, voice message, SMS text or email.